Comprehensive Dental Care for Pets

 A dog's teeth being examined at the vet

-How do I know if my pet needs their teeth cleaned?
+How will I know if my pet needs a dental cleaning?

 Two women in green scrub shirts focused on a laptop screen